mainmanchandler/Packet-Sniffing-RSA-Simulation/README.md

 ## Packet-Sniffing-RSA-Simulation
- Small python socket to simulate the effects of using RSA when transferring unprotected and RSA encrypted text data over a local network
+Small python socket to simulate the effects of using RSA when transferring unprotected and RSA encrypted text data over a local network.
+Requires something like Wireshark to watch the packets over the local network.

 # How to use:
 1. Download wireshark to look at local network packets